osgi/design/rfps/rfp-0191-Microservice-Architactures.md

 		- Diverges into a different topic: what to do if Java moves to JPMS and abandons OSGi.
 		- Must make sure these still work: extender pattern, whiteboard pattern, requirement/capability/wiring/resource runtime model
 - Adapt to Substrate VM
-	- *New RFP:* Make sure the OSGi core can compile: remove modular layer?
+	- *New RFP:* Make sure the minimal functional OSGi system can compile
+		- OSGi core: remove module layer?
+		- DS: extend bnd to produce substrate reflection call metadata from component xml-sale
+		- ConfigAdmin: ?
+		- Logging: ?
 - Push for light weight components
 	- **Conjecture:** Go, node.js, etc. are efficient because they don't have the Java heavyweight libraries.
 	- Programming model: (lambda/async over)?
 DS over CDI